Bergschrund

-The bergschrund is distinct from the randkluft (also called rimaye), which is the crevasse of which one face is the rock, back wall of the corrie.
+A bergschrund is distinct from a randkluft, which is a crevasse with one side formed by rock.
 The randkluft arises in part from the melting of the ice due to the presence of the warmer rock face.
-However, the randkluft is sometimes called a bergschrund.
-The French word rimaye covers both notions of randkluft and bergschrund.
+However, a randkluft is sometimes called a bergschrund.
+The French word rimaye encompasses both randklufts and bergschrunds.
 In a corrie or cirque, the bergschrund is positioned at the rear, parallel to the back wall of the corrie.
 It is caused by the rotational movement of the glacier.
 In a longitudinal glacier, the bergschrund is at the top end of the glacier at a right angle to the flow of the glacier.
 It is caused by the downwards flow of the glacier.

 In winter, a bergschrund is often filled by snow from avalanches from the mountain above it.
-In later summer, due to melting, it lies open and can present a very difficult obstacle to alpinists.
+In later summer, due to melting, it lies open and can present a very difficult obstacle to mountaineers.

 On the South Col route to reach the summit of Mount Everest, a deep bergschrund lies at the bottom of the Lhotse face, separating Camp II from Camp III.